kosli-dev/cli/docs.kosli.com/content/tutorials/following-a-git-commit-to-service-execution/_index.md

   export KOSLI_API_TOKEN=<paste-your-kosli-API-token-here>
   ```
 * Set the KOSLI_OWNER environment variable to `cyber-dojo`.
-  The Kosli `cyber-dojo` organization is public so its readable by any authenticated user.
+  The Kosli `cyber-dojo` organization is public so any authenticated user
+  can read its data.
   ```shell {.command}
   export KOSLI_OWNER=cyber-dojo
   ```